Google PageSpeed Insights for Framer Sites (2026)

 Avoid adding too many external fonts that increase initial load times.

 Did You Know?
-A 1-second delay in page load time can reduce conversions by 7%, making performance optimisation a key factor in revenue growth.
+A 1-second delay in page load time can reduce conversions by 7%, making performance optimization a key factor in revenue growth.

 4. Running Multiple Tests & Comparing Scores